gfx-rs/gfx-rs.github.io/_posts/2021-05-09-dota2-msl-compilation.md

 Times were collected using [profiling](https://github.com/aclysma/profiling) instrumentation, which is integrated into gfx-backend-metal.
 We added this as a temporary dependency to gfx-portability with "profile-with-tracy" feature enabled in order to capture the times in [Tracy](https://github.com/wolfpld/tracy).

 In tracy profiles, we'd find the relevant chunks and click on the "Statistics" for them.
-We are interested in the mean time and the standard deviation.
+We are interested in the mean (μ) time and the standard deviation (σ).

 ## Results